ximus/personal-sites/ximus.xyz/content/notes/gate.md

 ## System Design

-Visitors interact with a web client which communicates with an endpoint located at my house acting as gateway, which in turn communicates with a module located near the gate that interfaces with the gate.
+Visitors interact with a web client which communicates with an endpoint located at my house acting as gateway, which in turn communicates with a module located near the gate that interfaces with the it.

 This overview of the request flow gives a wide angle view:

 ![Illustration of the gate communication problem](../images/gate-flow.png)

 ### Web Stack

+Javascript/HTML front-end with a Ruby back-end.

 #### Client: Browser app using Polymer